Hello World: Creating Functions using Fission (in Golang)

 fission env create --name go --image fission/go-env --builder fission/go-builder

-NOTE: Since you are creating a new environment, it may take a few extra seconds before the Go environment pods are up and running in the fission-function namespace.
+NOTE: Since you are creating a new environment, it may take a few extra seconds before the Go environment pods are up and running in the default namespace.

 To verify if the pods are up and running, be sure to run this command: